wittenberg/vlad/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version We have:

-* Corrected the typographical errors in the DESCRIPTION.
+* Corrected typographical errors (Upper cases) in the DESCRIPTION.

-* Added references for implemented methods in the DESCRIPTION.
+* Added references of implemented methods in the DESCRIPTION.

-* Inclued testing
+* Included unit testing

 ## R CMD check results